Reimagining Leadership Together Globally

 Do We Need New Competencies in the Boardroom and C-Suite?
 Part 2

 This article is an excerpt from the Future Boardroom Competencies 2020 Report compiled by Competent Boards and provided by Helle Bank Jorgensen, CEO and Founder.
-This is the second part of a 2 part series and is a companion to her interview on Innovating Leadership, Co-creating Our Future titled Future Boardroom Competencies that aired on Tuesday, March 9th, 2021.
-If you would like to read the entire report, it can be downloaded for free here.
+This is the second part of a 2 part series and is a companion to her podcast Future Boardroom Competencies.
+If you want to read the entire report, it can be downloaded here.

 Today’s board members and business executives are traveling across a business landscape vastly different than ever seen before.
 The acceleration of globalization, proliferation of technology, and elevated urgency surrounding a changing climate and biodiversity loss has produced increasingly treacherous terrain for companies with rigid business models.
 Now in 2020, board members and other business leaders are forced to address these challenges against the backdrop of the global crisis that is the COVID-19 pandemic.